ChooseWhy Choose This Program?

 Opportunities & Internships

 The mathematics and computer science faculty members consider well-structured internships to be essential to a student's education.
 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in both mathematics and computer science.
-Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.

-A detailed description of the off-campus experience is published by the Career Development Office each year and fully describes the guidelines and timetable for internships.
+A detailed description of the off-campus experience is published by the Career Education Office each year and fully describes the guidelines and timetable for internships.
 Students interested in arranging an internship in mathematics or computer science should contact their individual academic advisors.

 The following are descriptions of some recent internships in mathematics and computer science: